 More than 3,000 birds live in this enormous aviary, which covers an area measuring more than 20 hectares.
 Most of the exhibits are local breeds.
 Visitors can also discover more about the local flora and fauna.
 The park is a distinguished scientific centre for the survival of species and education too.
 There are breeding programmes and scientific studies about the birds in their natural habitat.

 Interested visitors can discover everything about the history and culture of Malaysia at the National Museum, which is located near the Lake Gardens, and they can admire replicas of Malaysian houses, wedding scenes and hunting exhibitions.
 Local musical instruments and traditional costumes are also on display.
-Alongside the museum's permanent exhibitions, there are also temporary ones, which change throughout the year and can be seen in the central hall.
+In addition to the museum’s permanent exhibits, there are also temporary ones, which change throughout the year and can be seen in the central hall.

 Please log in to like and comment on this article.